 Henan location mapOverview

-Two Kutztown University undergraduate students - Lauren Storm and Anthony Moorehead - went with me to Beijing (big red star) and to Henan Province to study porphyry-related molybdenum deposits (smaller red star) in the summer 2008.
-The trip was a wonderful cultural experience and a very clear education in the diffulties of studying mineral deposit geology in China.
+Two Kutztown University undergraduate students - Lauren Storm and Anthony Moorehead - went with me to Bĕijīng (北京 - big red star on map) and to Hénán Province (河南) to study porphyry-related molybdenum deposits (smaller red star) in the summer 2008.
+The trip was a wonderful cultural experience and a very clear education in the difficulties of studying mineral deposit geology in China.

 In addition to the political/bureaucratic issues that sometimes impeded progress, cultural differences in our approaches to scientific research of geological problems added to the complexity of the expedition, making the trip a learning experience in many ways.

-The Qinling Mountains region of Henan province hosts the largest concentrations of molybdenum resources in all of Asia.
+The Qinling Mountains (秦岭 - smaller red star on map) region of Hénán Province hosts the largest concentrations of molybdenum resources in all of Asia.
 The deposits are scattered over a broad area roughly 300 km in diameter.
 The goal of this study is to figure out how the molybdenum deposits in the Qinling Mountains formed.
 We hope to do this by a combination of geologic mapping in the field and chemical analysis in the lab.
 Understanding the factors that led to the formation of the molybdenum ores will allow for a comparison with the geological characteristics and help us assess the potential for the discovery of more resources in the region and elsewhere in the world.

 Click here for a basic description of the geology of porphyry molybdenum deposits.